tytydraco/yessleep/out/My_brother_died_three_months_ago_but_no_ones_going_to_believe_me_because_hes_been_up_and_walking_around_ever_since_Part_2.md

 I had been feeling pretty weirded out by this point, but it was the wink that pushed me from slightly freaked to full-on afraid.
 It reminded me of Max on the gurney back in March.

-Still, I ignored the sinking feelings in my gut telling me to *walk away,* I took the Nokia from him.
+Still, ignoring the sinking feelings in my gut telling me to *walk away,* I took the Nokia from him.
 And that’s when I caught his nametag: J. Fairweather.

 I froze.
 There was no way.
 A coincidence, surely.